This post contains affiliate links. Please see our disclosure policy.

 Instructions

 Add cornstarch, lemon juice, & warm water to a small bowl and whisk to dissolve the cornstarch.
-Add to the pot, and bring to a heavy simmer (almost a low boil) over medium-high heat, then continue simmering over medium heat, stirring constantly, for 2 minutes.
+Add to the pot, and bring to a heavy simmer (almost a low boil) over medium-high heat, then continue simmering over medium heat, stirring constantly, for 1-2 minutes, until thickened.

-• Serve & Store: Chill in a bowl in the fridge at least 30 minutes (or until cold) or up to 24 hours (cover if storing longer than the minimum time).
+• Serve & Store: Transfer to a pie dish or cake pan to cool quickly in the fridge.
+Cool at least 45-60 minutes (or until cold) or up to 24 hours (cover if storing longer than the minimum time).
+This will keep in the fridge in an airtight container for 4-5 days.

 • Uses: See list above the recipe card for recipes to pair this sauce with!